 Can a non-diabetic take Ozempic for weight loss?

 Ozempic is only licensed for people with diabetes in the UK.
 It can be prescribed off-label for weight loss if a doctor approves it.
-Wegovy, another medication with the same active ingredient, will be available in the UK soon for treating weight loss in people with or without diabetes.
+Wegovy, another medication with the same active ingredient, is available in the UK for treating weight loss in people with or without diabetes.

 Do you gain weight back after stopping Ozempic?

 It is possible to gain back weight after stopping Ozempic.
 Once you stop Ozempic, your appetite will return to normal.
 This means you need to keep your diet and exercise routine up or you will be at risk of overeating and gaining back the weight.